 I am currently at the University of Oxford studying for a DPhil in Engineering Science which I started in October 2016.
 I am researching the high strain rate properties of particulate composites under the supervision of Prof. Clive Siviour at the Solid Mechanics and Materials Engineering research group.
-Ultimately, the aim of the research is to be able to predict the high strain rate mechanical response of the material from the knowledge of its composition, and to be able to design them to meet specific requirements.
+Ultimately, the aim of the research is to be able to predict the high strain rate thermo-mechanical response of the material from the knowledge of its composition, and to be able to design them to meet specific requirements.